Flag of Molise

 The flag of Molise is one of the official symbols of the region of Molise, Italy.

 Symbolism

-The flag is a field of light blue, with the coat of arms of the region (red with a diagonal white band and an eight-pointed white star in the canton) in the centre.
+The flag is light blue, with the coat of arms of the region in the centre.
+The coat of arms is red with a diagonal silver band and an eight-pointed star in the corner.
 The words "Regione Molise" are in gold below.